LuChenLab/NeuRGI/README.md

 ## Citation

-If you use NeuRGI pipeline in your publication, please cite by
+If you use `NeuRGI`  in your publication, please cite by